Melyns/Schizo-Bots/README.md

 You can edit `config.ini` to customize the name of the bots, thier personality, sampler parameters, and the API address.

 ## License
-This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](LICENSE).